kksgandhi/personal_site/coherentism todo.md

 some stereotypes are harmful, others are not

-structure helps the weak, hinders the strong
+structure helps the weak, hinders the strong (the steak sauce effect, everything becomes medium)

 effing the ineffable